 - Have high-quality images of your pet ready in case they go missing.
 You should also take new ones as they grow older.

-- If you’re interested in an affordable smart GPS tracker, try Curve.
+- If you’re interested in an affordable smart GPS tracker, try using the Curve Smart Pet tracker.
 It’s a great way to keep an eye on where your dog may be.

 - Have a sturdy, high-quality collar that has a tag with your details on it.